Tony00728/AgeSynthGAN_Advanced-Facial-Age-Synthesis-with-StyleGAN2/README.md

 This code borrows heavily from [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel)

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://arxiv.org/abs/2102.02754">Only a Matter of Style: Age Transformation Using a Style-Based Regression Model</a>:
+If you use this code for your research, please cite our paper :

 ```
 @article{alaluf2021matter,